 - Floral pattern designed by Designer and Art Director, Jennica Atkinson

-- Navy blue and tan floral pattern block printed by hand using natural, plant-based dyes - please note, due to the nature of hand blocking, pattern variations may occur and look different from the photos!
+- Navy blue background with a tan floral pattern block printed by hand using natural, plant-based dyes - please note, due to the nature of hand blocking, pattern variations may occur and look different from the photos!

 - Back neck button closure